UK's FTSE led higher by oil stocks, positive economic data

 Glencore and Rio Tinto were among the best-performing stocks on the FTSE 100 in percentage terms.

-Royal Mail shares were up 1.3 percent, tracking a surge by shares of Dutch logistics and delivery company TNT after FedEx made a 4.4 billion-euro ($4.8 billion) takeover offer.
+Royal Mail shares were up 1.2 percent, tracking a surge by shares of Dutch logistics and delivery company TNT after FedEx made a 4.4 billion-euro ($4.8 billion) offer to buy TNT.

 "IAG is suffering a little bit from the JP Morgan downgrade, but overall the market looks pretty healthy, and we should see some near-term upside," said Dafydd Davies, a partner at Charles Hanover Investments.

-The stock market largely ignored former prime minister Tony Blair's warning of uncertainty for businesses caused by Prime Minister David Cameron's plan to hold a referendum on European Union membership if he is returned to power next month.
+The stock market largely ignored former British Prime Minister Tony Blair's warning of uncertainty for businesses caused by Prime Minister David Cameron's plan to hold a referendum on European Union membership if he is returned to power next month.

 A Reuters poll last week forecast record highs for the FTSE 100 by the end of 2015, but it also predicted that the index was likely to wobble in the run-up to the May 7 vote.

 "Over the next few weeks we are going to have more volatility because of the election," said Nick Beecroft, analyst at Saxo Bank.
-(Editing by Robin Pomeroy)
+(Reporting by Sudip Kar-Gupta and Lionel Laurent; Editing by Keith Weir)

 * Analysts say Friday's formal 330p/share offer made to "buy time"